-Product Liability 2016 Contributing editors Gregory L Fowler and Simon Castley Shook Hardy & Bacon LLP Publisher Gideon Roberton gideon.roberton@lbresearch.com Subscriptions Sophie Pallier subscriptions@gettingthedealthrough.com Senior business development managers Alan Lee alan.lee@gettingthedealthrough.com Adam Sargent adam.sargent@gettingthedealthrough.com Dan White dan.white@gettingthedealthrough.com
+Product Liability 2017 Contributing editors Gregory L Fowler and Simon Castley Shook Hardy & Bacon LLP Publisher Gideon Roberton gideon.roberton@lbresearch.com Subscriptions Sophie Pallier subscriptions@gettingthedealthrough.com Senior business development managers Alan Lee alan.lee@gettingthedealthrough.com Adam Sargent adam.sargent@gettingthedealthrough.com Dan White dan.white@gettingthedealthrough.com

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910 © Law Business Research Ltd 2016 No photocopying without a CLA licence.
-First published 2008 Ninth edition ISSN 1757-0786 The information provided in this publication is general and may not apply in a specific situation.
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910 © Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2008 Tenth edition ISSN 1757-0786 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of July 2016, be advised that this is a developing area.
+The information provided was verified between May and July 2017.
+Be advised that this is a developing area.
 Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112